-Traditional freshman admissions criteria includes the following specifications:
+Traditional freshman admission criteria includes the following specifications:

-• 2.5 or higher overall high school grade point average on a 4.0 scale

-- SAT or ACT Minimum SAT Combined Critical Reading and Math Scores of 900, if taken before May, 2016, 980 if taken after this date, or minimum ACT Composite Score of 19 - The Admissions Office will also determine the student's fit in line with our mission and their potential success as a member of the DCC Community
+- 2.5 or higher overall high school grade point average on a 4.0 scale - The Admissions Office will also determine the student's fit in line with our mission and their potential success as a member of the DCC Community.
+Lack of fit with DCC's mission can be grounds for denial.